 (I must’ve been living under a rock to not know who Colin was.
-For those of you who are scratching your heads, he’s pretty much got the entire solo percussion market in the palm of his hand.)
+For those of you who are scratching your heads, he is THE solo percussionist.)

 That week, I kid you not, I was asked by a band director twice my age what I wanted to do when I left school.
 I vividly remember blurting out that I was going to become a solo percussionist, traveling the world performing and teaching.
 He literally laughed at me.
 I was taken aback, and didn’t know if I should laugh too.